KusakabeShi/wireguard-go-vpp/README.md

 5. IPv6NdpNeighAdvRanges: Similar to `IPv4ArpResponseRanges`, but it replies Neighbor Advertisement if a Neighbor Solicitation received.
    1. If you add link-local address in this section, mask length must be `128` because VPP doesn't support ipv6 link-local with mask other than `/128`.
    2. You can add multiple `/128` link-local address in this section if you need.
+6. GratuitousARPOnStartUP: Send `Gratuitous ARP` and `Unsolicited Neighbor Advertisement` through all `IPv4ArpResponseRanges` and `IPv6NdpNeighAdvRanges` at `wggo-vpp` start up.
-6. IPv6NdpLearningRanges(Optional): Same as `IPv4ArpLearningRanges`, but it's IPv6 version.
+7. IPv6NdpLearningRanges(Optional): Same as `IPv4ArpLearningRanges`, but it's IPv6 version.
-7. VppBridgeID: VppBridge ID defined in previous section.
+8. VppBridgeID: VppBridge ID defined in previous section.
 We need to use this value in next section.

 ### Gateway config